Exotic matter is an open world adventure game by MoebiusGames. It is currently in early access and is available on Steam.

 The aesthetic doesn’t make the world feel very alien.

 Its mechanics are pretty basic but work well.
 You can mine resources and obtain bricks.
 You can then replace the blocks you mined to build whatever you wish.
-You can craft a number of items in your own suit inventory by combing multiple resources.
+A number of items can be crafted in your own suit inventory by combing multiple resources.
 More complicated designs require you to use a replicator with a blueprint.
 You can find blueprints by exploring the world and following the game’s story.

 The tutorial is pretty nifty.